evanw/webgl-filter/README.md

 # WebGL Filter

 This is an image editor written using WebGL for HackNY 2011.
+It is currently online at [http://evanw.github.com/webgl-filter/](http://evanw.github.com/webgl-filter/).

 WebGL is GPU programming for the web, and allows JavaScript web applications to attain performance that wouldn't otherwise be possible.

 # Running